neptuneq/PastDSE_Bypass/README.md

 > # **PastDSE EAC Bypass for Rec Room**
 This is a patched EAC Bypass made for Rec Room by Rockpikmim888, used JAN - JUN 2022.
 I'm making this to archive the bypass before it gets lost.
 Credit to https://github.com/utoni/PastDSE for the DSE bypass.
+Join my [discord](https://discord.gg/yKSNNszpPq)!

 ![](https://img.shields.io/github/downloads/neptuneq/PastDSE_Bypass/total)